asheeshb/ApiMarkDown/README.md

 * Each generation creates a new version of MD files organized by folders based on the ApiControllers.
 * Supports for overridden methods.
 * Support for reuse of manually added text in the generated MD file to get inserted within the next MD generation cycle. *However this is supported for the *Note* section only*.
+* Read the FromBody attribute or automatically figure it out if it is a custom type and it is the only param.

 **Prerequisite**: